In year school transfers

 - appeal for any of the schools/academies where you have been unsuccessful

 - check with the school/academy to see if they hold a waiting list and ask for your child to be put on that list.
-Please be aware that waiting lists for in year applications for community and voluntary controlled schools will not be held from 1 September 2013 and beyond.

 - contact the school regularly or contact us to see if any vacancies have become available at the schools where you were unsuccessful